The Violin Care Guide

 Have you checked on the bridge angle?

 The bridge must always form a 90º angle with the table.
-This check can be done by supporting a thin and straight bookmark next to the bridge.
-Like this video below:
+This check can be done by supporting a thin, straight bookmark beside the bridge.

 Store your instrument in a high-quality violin case.
 It is an essential tailor-made cushion for your instrument, reducing the risk of scratches.
 Your instrument should always be stored away when it is not being used.